Through creative acts and community building rituals we re-make the world

 Some ways I can be of assistance:

-Lately I’ve been assisting other artists and healers with the creation of aligned websites that reflect their sacred work.
+Lately I’ve been assisting other artists and healers with website creation.
 Connect with me if you’re seeking support with this!
 A client called me a website doula, which feels right :)